Jun 01, 2020

-After years of working in the high tech industry, it is easy to forget that not everyone understands or uses the acronyms and terms that we throw around on a daily basis.
-One of those terms is “edge colocation”.
+After years of working in the high tech industry, it's easy to forget that not everyone understands or uses the acronyms and terms that we throw around on a daily basis.
+One of those terms is “edge colocation."

 What is Edge Colocation?

 Edge colocation is the practice of locating highly connected data centers in tier two markets that have been traditionally underserved by data center and telecom providers.
-Major metropolitan areas such as New York, San Francisco, and Chicago have served as connectivity hubs for decades.
-A key requirement to being an edge data center is providing carrier density or access to a critical mass of Internet services, content and networks.
+Major metropolitan areas such as New York, San Francisco and Chicago have served as connectivity hubs for decades.
+A key requirement to being an edge data center is providing carrier density or access to a critical mass of internet services, content and networks.
 Edge data centers provide interconnected ecosystems to markets that have been neglected for decades.
-True edge data centers are used to cache popular content or web applications closer to users and, in effect, extend the edge of the Internet.
+True edge data centers and traditional colocation models are used to cache popular content or web applications closer to users and, in effect, extend the edge of the internet.

-In recent years, there has been strong growth in edge colocation as it supports bandwidth hungry markets such as Tampa, Nashville and Indianapolis.
+In recent years, edge colocation has grown significantly as it supports bandwidth hungry markets such as Tampa, Nashville, New Jersey and Indianapolis.

-The primary drivers of growth in the edge colocation include:
+Additional drivers of growth in edge colocation include:

 - Lower bandwidth costs for delivering rich content and streaming media to users outside of major metropolitan areas.